| Email Audra

 We have two children and 6 grandchildren.
 Our son, Logan, is a Presbyterian minister in Boston.
 Logan and his wife, Melissa, have 4 children.
 Our daughter, Kristi, is an attorney in Atlanta.
 She and her husband, Jay, have 2 children.

 I retired in 2015 from Tandus.
 I enjoyed a 40 year career in the commercial flooring industry.
 My customers were architects and interior designers.
-I attend Covington First United Methodist Church, and I volunteer regularly at the Food Pantry and with the City’s Covington Cares program.
+I enjoy volunteering with the City’s Covington Cares program.

 I am honored to bring my people skills including strategizing and negotiating to the Covington City Council.
 I look forward to participating in the smart growth and preservation of Covington.